 Kim, E.W. & Davis., G.F.
 How Passive are Passive Index Funds?
 The Impact of Market Giants on Index Firms’ Corporate Governance.
 Ready to be submitted. (pdf)

 Kim, E.W.
 Impact of Activist Hedge Funds and Institutional Investors on Employees' Job Satisfaction.
-(Job market paper, Writing).
+(Writing stage).

 Uribe, J., Park, P., Briscoe, F. & Kim, E.W.
 Organizational Antecedents and Consequences of the #MeToo Movement: Employees’ Gender Concerns and Board Composition.
-(Data analysis)
+(Data analysis stage)